nus-cs2103-AY2122S1/tp/docs/team/banana3021.md

     whether they are attending/involved in the wedding.
 Visibly displays Green, Yellow or Red on the text to indicate confirmed, pending or declined status.
   * Justification: Allows the user to know at all times who is and is not attending and keep their priorities in check.
-  * Highlights: same as for Price and Info Component
-  * Credit: same as for Price and Info Component
+  * Highlights and Credit: same as for Price and Info Component

 * **New Feature**: Add undo command
   * What it does: This command helps to undo the most previous command .Summary of commands that can be undone: